 Notes: The table reports estimates for discretion from regressions, which include linear (quadratic) [cubic] {quartic} polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
 [Local linear regressions (LLR) include the difference of the reserve price from the 300,000 euro threshold, an interaction between this variable and an indicator variable for discretion and Fixed Effect for each region-year pair (20 regions and years 2000-2005).]
-Panel A, rows 1 (3) [5] {7} [9] and 2 (4) [6] {8} [10], report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects).
-Panel B, rows 11 (13) [15] [17] [19] and 12 (14) [16] {18} [20], report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro as instrument (Fuzzy-RDD).
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auctions held by the same province of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the same province of observations; Average reports the average value to the dependent variables; Bandwidth reports the optimal bandwidth calculated using the same province of observations; Average reports the average value of the dependent variables;
+Panel A, rows 1 (3) [5] {7} [9] and 2 (4) [6] {8} [10], report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (TTT effects).
+Panel B, rows 11 (13) [15] {17} [19] and 12 (14) [16] {18} [20], report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro as instrument (Fuzzy-RDD).
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in the final cost and the awarding cost; reserve price discounted by the winning freshel and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public obuyer; in column 8, Incum